All Episodes

 You wouldn't tolerate that.

-Everybody's waving the Israeli flag all over Washington, DC now.
+Everybody's waving the Israeli flag all over Washington, D.C. now.

-So it's like you've exchanged this one symbol that's not America for another symbol that's also not America.
+So like you've exchanged this one symbol that's not America for another symbol that's also not America.

 This is a concern.

-This is, for me, that falls under the category of a dialectic, you know, the Hegelian dialectic of what he looks at.
+This is, to me, that falls under the category of dialectic.

-But when we start pitting people against each other and emotions involved, we have to get back to discourse, back to true discussion, debate because I don't operate in that space.
+But when we start pitting people against each other and emotions involved, we've got to get back to discourse, back to true discussion, debate.

 I've learned not to for a long time.

-I just don't I don't operate in that space.
+I just don't, I don't operate in that space.

 If you get emotional, you're falling into a trap.